Cannibal Holocaust: Animal cruelty

+Legacy

-LegacyCannibal Holocaust was innovative in its plot structure, specifically with the concept of the "found footage" being brought back to civilization and later viewed to determine the fate of the crew that shot it.
+Cannibal Holocaust was innovative in its plot structure, specifically with the concept of the "found footage" being brought back to civilization and later viewed to determine the fate of the crew that shot it.
 This was later popularized as a distinct style in Hollywood cinema by The Last Broadcast and The Blair Witch Project, both of which use similar storytelling devices.
 Each film uses the idea of a lost film team making a documentary in the wilderness, and their footage returned.
 Advertisements for The Blair Witch Project also promoted the idea that the footage is genuine.
 Deodato has acknowledged the similarities between his film and The Blair Witch Project, and though he holds no malice against the producers, he is frustrated at the publicity that The Blair Witch Project received for being an original production.
 The producers of The Last Broadcast have denied that Cannibal Holocaust was a major influence.
-Nonetheless, the film was cited by director Paco Plaza as a source of inspiration for the found footage films REC and REC 2.Cannibal Holocaust has been regarded as the apex of the cannibal genre, and it bears similarities to subsequent cannibal films made during the same time period.
-Cannibal Ferox also stars Kerman and Pirkanen, and star Giovanni Lombardo Radice says it was made based on the success of Cannibal Holocaust.
+Nonetheless, the film was cited by director Paco Plaza as a source of inspiration for the found footage films REC and REC 2.

+Cannibal Holocaust has been regarded as the apex of the cannibal genre, and it bears similarities to subsequent cannibal films made during the same time period.
+Cannibal Ferox also stars Kerman and Pirkkanen, and star Giovanni Lombardo Radice says it was made based on the success of Cannibal Holocaust.
 Cannibal Ferox has also been noted as containing similar themes to Cannibal Holocaust, such as comparison of Western violence to perceived uncivilized cultures and anti-imperialism.
 In a mixed review, film journalist Jay Slater claims: "Certainly a tough customer, Cannibal Ferox still fails where Deodato succeeds. [...]
 Lenzi attempts to tackle cultural defilement and racial issues, but Cannibal Ferox is nothing more than a shoddy exercise in sadism and animal cruelty."
 Reviewer Andrew Parkinson also notes: "At the end, there is a basic attempt to validate Cannibal Ferox, posing that old chestnut of whether civilised man is actually more savage than the uncivilised tribespeople."